Bertold Wiesner

-Bertold Paul Wiesner FRSE (1901–1972) was an Austrian Jewish physiologist noted firstly for coining the term 'Psi' to denote parapsychological phenomena; secondly for his contribution to research into human fertility and the diagnosis of pregnancy; and thirdly for being the biological father to upwards of 600 offspring by anonymously donating sperm used by his wife the obstetrician Mary Barton to perform artificial insemination on women at her private practice in the Harley Street area of London.
+Bertold Paul Wiesner FRSE (1901–1972) was an Austrian-born physiologist.
+He is noted for coining the term 'Psi' to denote parapsychological phenomena; for his research into human fertility and the diagnosis of pregnancy; and for being the biological father of more than 600 people by anonymously donating sperm used by his wife the obstetrician Mary Barton to perform artificial insemination on women at her private practice in London.

 First marriage and early work in Austria

+Wiesner's PhD was awarded in 1923 with a dissertation about the autophoric transplantation of ovaries in rats.

-Wiesner was briefly married to the Austrian author, playwright, and scriptwriter Anna Gmeyner.
+He was briefly married to the Jewish Austrian author, playwright, and screenwriter Anna Gmeyner.
 They had one daughter: the author Eva Ibbotson, born in 1925.
 The family moved to Scotland in 1926 when Wiesner accepted a post at the University of Edinburgh.
 Wiesner and Gmeyner separated in 1928.
-He became a naturalized citizen in 1934.
+He became a naturalised citizen in August 1934.

 During 1926 while Wiesner was still in Austria, he began investigating the role of hormones in regulating fertility and their impact on fetal development.
 Wiesner also researched the possibility of preventing and terminating pregnancy by physiological means without mechanical intervention based on oral ingestion of manufactured substances containing hormones.
-He presented his first paper at the First International Congress for Sex Research organized by the psychiatrist Albert Moll in Berlin.
+He presented his first paper at the First International Congress for Sex Research organised by the psychiatrist Albert Moll in Berlin.

 Two years later in 1927 the German gynecologists Bernhard Zondek and Selmar Ascheim discovered that the urine of a pregnant woman contained a substance later identified as the gonadotropic hormone human chorionic gonadotropin that caused an estrous reaction when injected into rats.
 This provided the basis for the Aschheim-Zondek test for pregnancy.

 Early work in Scotland

 The following year in 1928, Wiesner was appointed to the position of head of Sex Physiology by animal geneticist Francis Crew, Professor of Animal Genetics at the newly established Institute of Animal Genetics (IAG) established within the University of Edinburgh.

 A number of notable scientists conducted research at the IAG, including physiologist John Scott Haldane, zoologist Lancelot Hogben and evolutionary biologist Julian Huxley.
-It was there that Wiesner built upon the work of Zondek and Aschheim by examining the production and role of hormones during fertilization and pregnancy.
+It was there that Wiesner built upon the work of Zondek and Aschheim by examining the production and role of hormones during fertilisation and pregnancy.
 Zondek and Aschheim had thought that the hormone chorionic gonadotrophin was produced by the pituitary gland.
 But the research conducted at the IAG proved that it is secreted by the placenta.

 In 1929, Wiesner visited Montreal, where he discussed with some scientists the possibility of using medicine derived from female hormones to delay menopause.
 Later, the scientists helped form the company Ayerst, McKenna and Harrison, Ltd (later, Wyeth) who marketed Premarin, a controversial hormone replacement therapy (HRT) drug based on pregnant mare's urine.

+He was awarded his ScD in genetics in 1930.